tomasfabian/ksqlDB.RestApi.Client-DotNet/Kafka.DotNet.ksqlDb/Wiki.md

 ﻿This package generates ksql queries from your .NET C# linq queries.
-You can filter, project, limit etc. your push notifications server side with [ksqlDB push queries](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-rest-api/streaming-endpoint/)
+You can filter, project, limit, etc. your push notifications server side with [ksqlDB push queries](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-rest-api/streaming-endpoint/)
 It also allows you to execute SQL [statements](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/) via the Rest API.

 ```